 |Height||5' 11" (1.8 m)|

-Born in Bossier City, Louisiana, Leto and his family travelled across the United States throughout Leto's childhood, living in such states as Wyoming, Virginia and Colorado.
-Leto would continue this trend when he initially dropped a study of painting at Philadelphia's University of the Arts in favour of a focus on acting at the School of Visual Arts in New York City.
+Jared Leto was born in Bossier City, Louisiana, to Constance "Connie" (Metrejon) and Anthony L. "Tony" Bryant.
+"Leto" is a stepfather's surname.
+Jared and his family traveled across the United States throughout Leto's childhood, living in such states as Wyoming, Virginia and Colorado.
+Leto would continue this trend when he initially dropped a study of painting at Philadelphia's University of the Arts in favor of a focus on acting at the School of Visual Arts in New York City.

 Elsewhere, Leto began taking film roles.
 His first theatrically released film was the ensemble piece, How to Make an American Quilt (1995), based on a novel of the same name and starring renowned actresses Winona Ryder, Anne Bancroft, Ellen Burstyn, Jean Simmons and Alfre Woodard.
 The film was a modest success and, while Leto's next film, The Last of the High Kings (1996), was a failure, Leto secured his first leading role in Prefontaine (1997), based on long-distance runner Steven Prefontaine.
 The film was a financial flop, but was praised by critics, notably Gene Siskel and Roger Ebert.
 He also took a supporting role in the action thriller, Switchback (1997), which starred Dennis Quaid, but the film was another failure.